 Pilot Study

 BlockPy was piloted in a collegiate-level introductory computational thinking course with 35 students in the Spring of 2015.
 These students came from a diverse range of majors, including liberal arts (57 percent), architecture (17 percent), and sciences (15 percent).
 There were 20 female students (57 percent) and 15 male students.
-The vast majority of students reported no prior experience in programming, and less than 17 percent reported taking an advanced placement course //in programming?
-Or any subject?// in high school.
+The majority of students reported no prior experience in programming, and less than 17 percent reported taking a Computer Science advanced placement course on in high school.
 Students were evenly distributed across years, with slightly more seniors (29 percent), equal percentages of sophomores and juniors (26 percent), and fewer freshmen (14 percent).

 The course content focused on teaching abstraction and algorithms.
 Although programming was not a primary learning objective, it was an important topic in the course for discussing higher-level objectives.
 During the first third of the course, students worked with NetLogo (although they did not program in it, they used it to read code) and participated in explanatory kinesthetic activities.
 The students were then introduced to Python using BlockPy, where they spent roughly six classes on completing guided practice problems.
 The next two classes were devoted to using a regular Python environment (Spyder) to complete small programming assignments (similar to the ones completed with BlockPy).
 Finally, students were given eight classes to work on an individual final project in Spyder.